 So as you can see, all our indoor lighting setups are mostly with one or two lights only.
 Sometimes for some particular effects, I defiantly use more lights.
 But most of the time it is one or two lights maximum, paired up with some reflectors or flags.

 Outdoor lighting setups

 In our all setups shown above, my main light source is mostly the flash.
-The figure2 is the only shot where we used the reflector as the main light, and flash as the background light, reason for this was the direction of the sun.
-Sun direction during that time was such that the background and model was merging together, so to create enough separation there we had to use the flash as the background light.
-Other two shots are with flash as the main light source.
+The figure2 is the only shot where we used the reflector as the main light, and flash as the background light, the reason for this was the direction of the sun.
+Sun’s direction during that time was such that the background and model were merging together, so to create enough separation there we had to use the flash as the background light.
+The other two shots are with flash as the main light source.
 On the figure1, with the bike, the light source is a large reflective umbrella for soft but punchier light.
 And on the extreme right shot, the light source is a bare flash, to produce enough power, which can help for cutting down the ambient light and create enough drama.